jhpyle/docassemble/_docs/documents.md

 [using `docx` as one of the `valid formats`], described [above](#docx).
-When you use that method, you assemble a document from scratch by writing [Markdown] text that is then converted to .docx format.)
+When you use that method, you assemble a document from scratch by writing [Markdown] text that is then converted to DOCX format.)

 The file referenced with `docx template file` is assumed to reside in the `data/templates` directory of your package, unless a specific package name is specified.
-For example, you could refer to a .docx file in another package by writing:
+For example, you could refer to a DOCX file in another package by writing:

 {% highlight yaml %}